 1. Proactive (QA) vs. Reactive (QC)

 Effective quality assurance is proactive.
 It aims to prevent defects before they occur through process design.
-QC is reactive and exists to identify defects after they have happened.
+QC is reactive and exists to identify defects in the quality of products after they have happened.

-QA involves the design of processes, such as documenting standard operating procedures (SOPs).
+QA involves the design of processes, such as documenting standard operating procedures (SOPs) according to ISO 9000 standards.
 A safe, effective product should be the result every time processes are followed.
 QC involves the testing of products to ensure they meet standards for safety and efficacy.
 If QC testing uncovers quality issues, it should result in reactive steps to prevent an unsafe product from being shipped and distributed.